Titus 1:1-3:15. Paul used a scribe to dictate a letter to his friend Titus about June-September AD67.

 The use of scribes was common in those times as many people could not read or write – even learned people.
 Alternatively Paul may have used a scribe for all of his letters because he found it hard to write, for any number of reasons – his age (approximately 50 years old which was a good old age for those times), ills from his hard life such as damaged hands or eyesight, or a combination of both.
-Paul could write because he said so see the big letters I make with my own hand.
+We know Paul could write because he referred to “the big letters I make with my own hand.

 Paul’s letter to Titus – Greetings